mega-manipulator/mega-manipulator.github.io/docs/Search hosts/sourcegraph.md

 You might need to set the `patternType` depending on your search query:

-- `patternType:structural` if you are not doing a literal search, or case sensitive.
+- `patternType:structural` if you are not doing a literal search, or case-sensitive.
 - `patternType:regex` if you're doing a regex search.

 These values are set in your search query.
 For example: